 We agree that our industry should be regulated, but we also think we should be able to communicate in a responsible way with adult consumers about our tobacco and nicotine products.

 For a business like ours, it is imperative that we provide clear and meaningful information about the different risk profiles of our products to help consumers make informed choices.

 Ensuring we market our products responsibly to adult consumers only is also key.

+Given that RRPs*† have the potential to deliver reduced risks compared with conventional combustible tobacco products, we believe that they should be afforded greater marketing freedoms, so long as the content is accurate, responsible and not misleading.
+As with our marketing of conventional combustible tobacco products, our marketing of RRPs*† will always be directed at adults and will never target youth.
 The International Marketing Principles are our minimum standard and will be applied even when they are stricter than local laws.
-However, if local laws or other voluntary codes in markets are stricter than or override our Marketing Principles, then we will abide by those laws or voluntary codes.
+However, if local laws or other voluntary codes in markets are stricter than or override our International Marketing Principles, then we will abide by those laws or voluntary codes.

 We welcome information from anybody who believes that any of our companies are not living up to the Principles.
 You are welcome to send any concerns through Contact us.

-Our marketing is aimed only at adult smokers and is not designed to engage or appeal to youth.
-Our global approach to youth smoking prevention focuses on engagement with governments to adopt minimum age laws of 18 for tobacco sales where none exist and, where they do, to effectively enforce them.
+We are very clear that our marketing is aimed only at adult consumers of our products and is not designed to engage or appeal to youth.
+Our global approach to youth access prevention to our products focuses on engagement with governments to adopt minimum age laws of 18 for tobacco sales where none exist and, where they do, to effectively enforce them.